 Amiko is not a co-op, we are a 501(c)(3) educational non-profit organization.
 Our staff are paid employees and we do not require any volunteer activities.

-Since a primary focus of Amiko is to promote learning in social communities, attendance to all scheduled course meetings is expected and attendance to our exhibitions is mandatory.
+Since a primary focus of Amiko is to promote learning in social communities, punctual attendance to all scheduled course meetings is expected and attendance to our exhibitions is mandatory, except in the case of illness.
 When your child is consistently present, their group can build positive relationships and collaborate more successfully than if your child’s attendance is intermittent.
 In addition, courses build upon the knowledge created in the previous course meetings and your child will learn more meaningfully as an active participant.

 Yes!
 During the checkout process, you can select a partial payment option for our Three Day Programs.
 This option secures your child’s course registration with a 35% down payment.

-Courses are offered based on the interests of our learners and their caretakers, and access to high-quality guides.
+Courses are offered based on the interests of our enrollees, their caregivers, and the expertise of our guides.
 If you or your child has a great idea for a course, we’d love to hear about it.
-Drop us a line at firstname.lastname@example.org.
+Drop us a line at email@example.com.

-Learners explore their successes and challenges throughout the course by using feedback from their mentors, self-reflection, peer feedback, and group discussions.
-Learners work to document their learning in a variety of ways that support the assessment of their progress.
-In addition, they work together to create artifacts of their learning that are shared at the end of the semester during a community-wide exhibition.
+Enrollees explore their successes and challenges throughout the course by using feedback from their mentors, self-reflection, peer feedback, and group discussions.
+Enrollees work to document their learning in a variety of ways that support the assessment of their progress.
+In addition, they work together to create artifacts of their learning that can be shared with others.

 A learning artifact provides evidence of the learning that has occurred by revealing aspects of the learning process and conveying knowledge to share with others so that they may also learn.
 A learning artifact could be a poster, a written document, artwork, a performance, a video or sound recording, a presentation, an object, or any combination of these examples, and others we haven’t thought of yet.